-The Self Graduate Fellowship can only provide funding for a GRA appointment; however, there is value of gaining teaching experience.
+The Self Graduate Fellowship can only provide funding for a GRA appointment; however, fellows may have reason or opportunity to hold a GTA, GA, or GRA appointment funded by another department (typically an academic unit) during their four-year Self Graduate Fellowship tenure.
+The Self Graduate Fellowship recognizes these opportunities.
+With regards to a GTA appointment, there is value to gaining teaching experience.
 Additionally, some academic departments require graduate students to serve as GTAs.
-A GTA appointment can be offered and funded by the fellow's academic department.
-The Self Graduate Fellowship does not typically approve concurrent GRA and GTA appointments.
-GTA appointments should typically not overlap with a Self Graduate Fellowship GRA appointment.
+The Self Graduate Fellowship does not typically approve concurrent 3G appointments.
+3G appointments should typically not overlap with a Self Graduate Fellowship GRA appointment.
 As such, Self Graduate Fellows must inform the Self Graduate Fellowship Director as soon as possible so that support can be deferred.
-Self Graduate Fellowship GRA funding and tuition and fees sponsorship will be deferred to a future semester.
-Self Graduate Fellows may accept a GTA appointment through their academic department for a maximum of three semesters during their tenure on Self Graduate Fellowship support.
+Self Graduate Fellowship GRA funding and/or tuition and fees sponsorship will be deferred to a future semester.
+Self Graduate Fellows may accept a 3G appointment through their academic department for a maximum of three semesters during their tenure on Self Graduate Fellowship support.
 The three semesters do not have to be consecutive.

-In rare scenarios, a Self Graduate Fellow may add a .225 FTE GTA appointment at 9 hours weekly funded by their academic department.
-This .225 FTE GTA would allow for a fellow to maintain a .50 FTE, 20 hours weekly, Self Graduate Fellowship funded GRA appointment.
-The GTA appointment cannot be higher than .225 to keep the .50 FTE GRA appointment.
+In rare scenarios, a Self Graduate Fellow may add a .225 FTE 3G appointment at 9 hours weekly funded by their academic department.
+This .225 FTE 3G would allow for a fellow to maintain a

+.50 FTE, 20 hours weekly, Self Graduate Fellowship funded GRA appointment.
+The 3G appointment cannot be higher than .225 FTE and 9 hours weekly to keep the .50 FTE GRA appointment.
 The Self Graduate Fellowship will not lessen the .50 FTE GRA appointment.
-The combination of appointments shall not exceed the equivalent of a .725 FTE appointment (29 hours weekly).
+The combination of 3G appointments shall not exceed the equivalent of a .725 FTE appointment (29 hours weekly).
 Graduate students' primary association with the University is to progress and complete their degree program.
 Employment for a maximum of 29 hours weekly during the academic year assists in maintaining the balance between academic progress and University employment.

-• Student Employee Eligibility Requirements and Appointment Limits | Policy Library (ku.edu)
+- Student Employee Eligibility Requirements and Appointment Limits | Policy Library (ku.edu) - Benefits Available to Graduate Research Assistants, Graduate Teaching Assistants and Graduate Assistants | Policy Library (ku.edu)